 If you’re not making money, move on

 Yes, that’s right.
 I’m suggesting giving up.
 Be honest with yourself.
-If you’re two years down the line and still not making money, start over or start something else.
+If you’re two years down the line and still not making money or seeing a future where profit is imminent, start over or start something else.
 Learn to crawl.

 This notion of entrepreneurs needing less sleep to increase productivity needs to end.
 If you’re overtired, you will forget to complete tasks and feel like a drunk toddler.